-Sealings are always getting smashed and flattened, and eventually, they can get too crushed to be effective.
-Beyond this, they can also be subject to any other kind of damage such as dry rot, rips, and tears
+Door seals are always getting smashed and flattened, and eventually, they can get too crushed to be effective.
+Beyond this, they can also be subject to any other kind of damage such as dry rot, rips, and tears.

-You can fix this problem by replacing the seals, by repairing the seals using weatherstrip adhesive or by adding a second layer of rubber on the door and window seals to help block the wind noise.
+You can fix this problem by replacing the seals, repairing the seals using weatherstrip adhesive, or adding a second layer of rubber on the door and window seals to help block the wind noise.

-Also, it is possible that the seal has fallen out of its position.
-Repositioning the seal is relatively easy and straightforward.
+Also, it is possible that the car door seal has fallen out of its position.
+Repositioning the rubber seal is relatively easy and straightforward.

-Doors are one of the simpler areas to work on, as you just need to remove the door cards to access its interior.
-Hence being the best place for a beginner to start the sound-deadening process.
+Doors are one of the simpler areas to work on, as you just need to remove the door panel to access its interior.
+Hence is the best place for a beginner to start the sound-deadening process.

 - After a good cleaning, we start by sticking those butyl mats to the outer door sheet, ensuring to cover as much of the door as possible with insulation, while taking care to avoid obstructing any moving parts such as the lock or window mechanisms.

-This easy-to-do process, will not only contribute to stop wind noise in car door but will also improve dramatically your car’s stereo sound quality and grant a solid and upmarket door-shut sound.
+This easy-to-do process, will not only contribute to stopping wind noise in the car door but will also improve dramatically your car’s stereo sound quality and grant a solid and upmarket door-shut sound.

-Using wind deflectors can drastically reduce the wind noise you’re experiencing.
+How to reduce wind noise in a car without effort?
+Using a wind deflector can drastically reduce the wind noise you’re experiencing.
 It’s not only an inexpensive solution but also very easy to install by anyone.

 It’s a tinted polycarbonate piece that covers the top of your windows and prevents the wind from hitting the area where the glass meets the weatherstripping.